-Federal Aid System
+Federal Aid System~~~

 Highways which are classified higher than local roads or rural minor collectors are collectively referred to as "Federal-aid Highways."
-New and continued programs provided under SAFETEA-LU and MAP 21 permit the use of federal funds on these types of facilities.
+New and continued programs provided MAP 21, FAST Act, and the BIL/IIJJ permit the use of federal funds on these types of facilities.